-Many people enjoy watching DVDs, streaming services such as Netflix or BritBox, or actual broadcast TV.
+Many people enjoy watching DVDs, using streaming services such as Netflix or BritBox, or TV boxsets.
 Some people enjoy going to the cinema on their own and find it invigorating and social because they “went out”.

 Limit social interactions

-When dealing with anxiety, many people it’s best to limit social interactions to a couple of hours at a time rather than being out all night or all day.
-If you decide to hang out with friends, consider limiting it to short activities – for example, movies are usually around a couple of hours whereas going out for a meal can easily turn into 4-5 hours.
-Don’t be afraid to leave early if you feel like you need to.
+When dealing with anxiety, many people it’s best to limit social interactions to a couple of hours at a time.
+If you decide to hang out with friends (virtually!), consider limiting it to short bursts of time.
+Don’t be afraid to leave the conversation early if you feel like you need to.